Banana Peel Syrup

 (try this and then adjust to your preference the next time that you make it)

-Let the Sugar and Peels sit in a jar overnight at room temperature, or for 4 to 5 hours at least.
+Let the sugar and peels sit in a jar overnight at room temperature, or for a minimum of 4-5 hours.

 Syrup will form